 Day at leisure.
 You may wish to return to the ruins (second entrance fee not included $ 40 USD per person plus shuttle bus service).
 Other options are exploring the town, taking advantage of the thrmal bath or nature hiking.
 In the afternoon we will take the train to the city of Cusco, where we will arrive after nightfall.

-The Program includes RT transfers in Cusco, all meals during the trek , two person tents + a kitchen/dining room tent, all porters and cook, emergency first aid kits, all entrance fees to Machu Picchu, and train to Cuzco.
+The tour includes return transfers in Cusco, all meals during the trek , two person tents + a kitchen/dining room tent, all porters and cook, emergency first aid kits, all entrance fees to Machu Picchu, and train to Cuzco.

 Not included : Air transportation to Cuzco, airport taxes, hotel while in Cuzco.
 We suggest that all participants arrive at least one - two days in advance in order to accommodate themselves to the altitude.

 We suggest you bring personal sleeping bag (or available from us for daily rental fee of US$5 daily), plastic rain poncho, sun screen or sun protector lotion, sun glasses, good trekking boots, long pants and shorts, a light jacket, good sport socks, flashlight with extra batteries, any personal medications required, and plenty of film.

 Private bus outbound and return